 General endotracheal anesthesia is preferred.

 The patient is placed in a moderate Trendelenburg position.
 For total proctocolectomy, during the perineal portion of the operation, the patient may be repositioned in the lithotomy position with the thighs widely extended.
 Alternatively, the legs may be placed in the modified lithotomy position using the Allen stirrups for support of the feet and knees.
 This allows a single positioning for preparation and draping but may compromise the perineal exposure.
-A large rectal tube is used to lavage out the rectosigmoid with a povidone–iodine solution.
-This ...
+A large rectal tube is used to lavage out the rectosigmoid with ...